 Almost every single month we see a Superstar turning heel.
-Last year as well, WWE shocked us by turning the likes of Daniel Bryan, Bobby Lashley, and Dean Ambrose into a heel Superstar.
+Previous years have witnessed a similar trend as well, where the WWE shocked us by turning the likes of Daniel Bryan, Bobby Lashley, and Dean Ambrose into heel superstars.
 Heel wrestlers, in my opinion, are more important than face wrestlers.
 Baron Corbin is an example of a great heel.

 I know a majority of the fans would never agree with me on this but you have to see his work.
-At the time, any wrestler would get cheers in front of Corbin, he is such a great heel that the fans will never refrain to boo him.
+At the time, any wrestler would get cheers in front of Corbin, he is such a great heel that the fans will never refrain from booing him.

 #3 Made: AJ Styles

-AJ Styles made his shocking debut in Royal Rumble 2016.
-Even though he didn’t win that battle royal, Styles were lucky enough to win the WWE Championship 8 months later.
+AJ Styles made his shocking debut in the 2016 Royal Rumble.
+Even though he didn’t win that battle royal, he created quite an impact on the WWE universe.
+He scaled up the ranks in quick time and won the WWE Championship 8 months later.

 Styles gained awareness without working for the WWE but after losing to Roman Reigns a couple of times, he lost a lot of momentum.
 The Phenomenal One needed something big in order to become relevant again.
 Here comes the heel turn.